-“America’s Founding Fathers,” an intriguing course that looks at a narrow slice of U.S. history, is a series of 36 video lectures from Wondrium (formerly The Great Courses Plus).
-The course begins with the conclusion of the Revolutionary War then explores the aftermath of that war and the challenges facing the new country.
+“America’s Founding Fathers,” an intriguing course that looks at a narrow slice of U.S. history, is a series of 36 video lectures from The Great Courses Plus.
+The course begins with the conclusion of the Revolutionary War, then explores the aftermath of that war and the challenges facing the new country.

 The course deals extensively with issues often glossed over in U.S. history survey courses, issues such as the inadequacy of the Articles of Confederation, the crippling debt owed after the war, and the battle between federalists and those anxious about states’ rights.
-Our Founding Fathers were enmeshed in political, economic, cultural, philosophical, and religious issues that made the continued independence of the fledgling nation a very real concern.
+Our Founding Fathers were entangled in political, economic, cultural, philosophical, and religious issues that made the fledgling nation's continued independence a real concern.

 Professor Allen C. Guelzo presents the historical issues as serious questions, generally with worthy arguments presented by those with conflicting views.
 The course begins with the lecture “George Washington’s Doubts.”
 Given that the U.S. Constitution was an unproven experiment and the history of other republics was not terribly encouraging, it was natural for even those most loyal to the project to have their doubts as did Washington.
 There were many ways in which the noble experiment could have failed.